johnmatter/johnmatter.github.io/_portfolio/02_color-transparency.md

 below, home to two large apparatuses that collect and analyze the debris generated in collisions between the electron beam and nuclear targets.
-The High Momentum Spectrometer (HMS; left) and Super High Momentum Spectrometer (SHMS; right) each consist of a set of magnets and detector systems that have designed and built by collaborators around the world.
+The High Momentum Spectrometer (HMS; left) and Super High Momentum Spectrometer (SHMS; right) each consist of a set of magnets and detector systems that were designed and built by collaborators around the world.

 <div class="w3-display-container w3-center">